saasbook/hw-oracle-of-bacon/README.md

 Believe it or not, you're done.
-You can try firing up an `irb` interpreter and exercising the library by saying `load 'oracle_of_bacon.rb'` and trying the examples in the code block in the Background section of this handout!
+You can try firing up an `irb` interpreter and exercising the library by saying `load './lib/oracle_of_bacon.rb'` and trying the examples in the code block in the Background section of this handout!

 For fun, you can add a `draw_graph` method that does the following: if